iotaledger/documentation/iota-streams/0.1/channels/get-started.md

     println!("Channel address: {}", author.channel_address());
     ```

-    This object generates a new Merkle tree whose root is used as the channel's address.
+    This object generates a new [Channels Merkle tree](../channels/channels-merkle-tree.md) whose root is used as the channel's address.

     The Merkle tree is generated using the first and second arguments.